LINGUOREN369/linguo_ren_web/README.md

 ## Features

-- Tag-driven project gallery that filters work by discipline and technology in real time.
+- Tag-based project gallery with real-time filtering by discipline/tech.
-- Interactive project cards with expandable descriptions, prominent visuals, and direct links to GitHub repos, PDFs, or live demos.
+- Concise project cards with strong visuals and clear CTAs to repos, PDFs, or live demos.
+- Theme switcher (System / Light / Dark) with OS preference support.
-- Responsive layout implemented with Bootstrap to ensure smooth browsing on desktop and mobile devices.
+- Responsive layout with Bootstrap 5 + custom CSS, optimized for iPhone safe areas.
-- Quick-contact navigation with LinkedIn, GitHub, and email shortcuts, plus clipboard support for the primary contact address.
+- Quick-contact navigation with LinkedIn, GitHub, and a mailto email link.
-- Embedded resume viewer backed by static assets in `public/docs`, keeping the portfolio and downloadable resources in sync.
+- Optional embedded resume viewer backed by static assets in `public/docs`.

+## Pages

+- `/` Home — Hero intro, social links, and primary CTAs.
+- `/project` Projects — Filterable grid of projects with tags and “View Project” links.
+- `/edgrantai` EdGrantAI — Overview/intro page for the EdGrantAI initiative.

 ## Tech Stack

-- React 19 with React Router for client-side navigation
+- React 19 with React Router
-- Bootstrap 5 and custom CSS modules for layout and styling
+- Bootstrap 5 and custom CSS
-- GitHub Pages and `gh-pages` CLI for static hosting and deployment
+- GitHub Pages + `gh-pages` for deployment

 ## Project Structure